ghazariann/cloudstorageio/README.md

 # cloudstorageio
-Cloud storage IO for humans
+Storage agnostic IO interface for humans

 _Developed and tested on python 3.7+_